http://www.saltworkstechnologies.com

 provided an apparatus for desalinating saltwater capable of

 operating in forward polarity and reverse polarity.
-The apparatus
+The

-cell comprising a diluent/concentrate chamber, a
+cells, each drive cell comprising a diluent/concentrate chamber,

-concentrate/diluent chamber, one of a cation or anion exchange
+a concentrate/diluent chamber, one of a cation or anion exchange

 membrane forming a shared boundary between and in ionic